EugeneDae/VLC-Scheduler/README.md

 - **Supports images (JPEG, PNG...)** Use `image_play_duration` or `item_play_duration` to control for how long they should be shown.
 - **Supports live streams.** Turn your TV screen into a “digital window” that shows the live picture from various places around the world.
 Show a live stream, then in five minutes switch to a video on the hard drive, then show another live stream and so on — VLC Scheduler can arrange that.
 (See [docs/dam-square.xspf](/docs/dam-square.xspf)).
 - **Show content every X minutes** — useful for ads, commercials, safety instructions etc, that you don’t want to show too often.
+- **Ping logging sites** — sends the filename to the URL(s) of your choice.
+Useful for logging and "recently played" websites.
 - Written in Python, VLC Scheduler can be used on Windows, macOS and Linux.
 The binaries for Windows and macOS are provided for download.
 Linux users should see **Running & building the script**.

 ### Caveats